Domestic vs. International Adoption

 One of the biggest differences when comparing domestic adoption and international adoption is the availability of the medical and social history of the child and their birth parents.

 Medical records of children adopted internationally are often minimal, if available at all.
 Information regarding the social history of the child's birth parents — such as family medical history or any possible exposure to drugs or alcohol while the child was in the womb — is also often unavailable, and the effects of such exposure are often unrecognized until after the child is placed with a family.

-At American Adoptions, couples are free to choose which circumstances they are comfortable accepting in their child’s medical and social history.
-For example, if a couple is not comfortable adopting a child whose birth parents have a history of depression, or who may have been exposed to alcohol in the womb, they will not be considered for those situations.
+At American Adoptions, adoptive families are free to choose which circumstances they are comfortable accepting in their child’s medical and social history.
+For example, if the family is not comfortable adopting a child whose birth parents have a history of depression, or who may have been exposed to alcohol in the womb, they will not be considered for those situations.

 Domestic adoption and international adoption also have their own unique legal concerns.

-Couples adopting internationally should fully research the adoption process required by each country, as each has its own set of legal mandates that must be met before the adoption is finalized.
+Hopeful parents adopting internationally should fully research the adoption process required by each country, as each has its own set of legal mandates that must be met before the adoption is finalized.
 This can make international adoption more complicated to complete.
 Not only are finalizing the adoption according to U.S. law, but also international laws of the country of origin, not to mention the additional visa, immigration and citizenship processes.

 The fact is that once an adoption is finalized by the U.S. courts, the adoptive family is recognized as the child's family by law.
-Although adoption laws vary state to state, the laws remain very clear.
-Despite sensationalized media stories in a few high-profile cases, post-adoption revocations are extremely rare and are usually a result of illegal or unsound legal practices.
+Although adoption laws vary from state to state, the laws remain very clear.
+Despite stories in a few high-profile cases, post-adoption revocations are extremely rare and are usually a result of unsound legal practices.

 Weighing the Options

 If you are debating between domestic vs. international adoption, there is a wealth of information across the Web.
 We recommend you do plenty of research and investigate multiple private domestic adoption agencies and international adoption agencies so that you make the best choice for your family.